nidhik5/Rubix23-34_Coolbyte/README.md

 # Rubix23-34_Coolbyte
-Files are uploaded in gh-page section
+Files are uploaded in gh-page branch